-The Bob Cole Conservatory will return to holding public performances this Fall.
+The Bob Cole Conservatory will continue to hold public performances this Spring as we are able.
 For information about current policies regarding attending a performance during the time of COVID, please read the Performance Attendance FAQ (opens in a new window).

 The unique challenges presented this semester may force alterations to or cancellations of events in this calendar, so please check back here frequently—even up to the day of the concert—for the most current information.